MindMac/AndroidAdModules/README.md

-AndroidAdModule
+AndroidAdModules
 ===============

 Package name of Android advertisement SDKs.
 The package name can be utilized to detect advertisement modules embedded in Android applications.